txqtiffany/STAT302package/README.md

 ## Installation

-You can install the released version of STAT302package from [CRAN](https://CRAN.R-project.org) with:
+You can install the STAT302package using the following line:

 ``` r
 devtools::install_github("txqtiffany/STAT302package", build_vignette = TRUE, build_opts = c())